panda3d/panda3d-docs/programming/rendering-process/supported-renderer-features.rst

-Geometry shaders    Yes        No            No          No Shader generation   Yes        Partial       No          No sRGB support        Yes        Yes           No          Yes Depth textures      Yes        No\ :sup:`1`  Yes         No 3-D textures        Yes        Yes           Yes         No Buffer textures     Yes        No            No          No Multisampling       Yes        Yes\ :sup:`2` Yes         No Thick wireframe     Yes        No            Yes         No Geometry instancing Yes        No            Yes         No
+Geometry shaders    Yes        No            No          No Shader generation   Yes        Partial       No          No sRGB support        Yes        Yes           No          Yes Depth textures      Yes        Yes           Yes         No 3-D textures        Yes        Yes           Yes         No Buffer textures     Yes        No            No          No Multisampling       Yes        Yes\ :sup:`1` Yes         No Thick wireframe     Yes        No            Yes         No Geometry instancing Yes        No            Yes         No
 =================== ========== ============= =========== ===========

-:sup:`1` You can achieve shadow mapping by using shaders instead of the depth buffer at a minimal performance cost.

-:sup:`2` Supported through the configuration setting ``dx-multisample-antialiasing-level``.
+:sup:`1` Supported through the configuration setting ``dx-multisample-antialiasing-level``.